coligorm/farm-inventory-manager/README.md

 # farm-inventory-manager
-Personal project to represent a farm inventory manager based on recent experiences of working on a farm that lacked an inventory management system
+A farm inventory manager project based on recent experiences of working on a farm that lacked an inventory management system